AMC Spirit: Turbo pace car

 Two AMC AMX Pace cars were prepared to serve as four official safety cars each year in Championship Auto Racing Teams (CART) for the 1980 and 1981 auto-racing seasons.
 The objective was to create one pace car for each of the four major American car companies based on the existing production models of that time.

 Both used the Spirit liftback body with the first one shown by PPG Industries featuring a white/red/blue/black painted production 1979 Spirit AMX with covered headlamps and integrated and smoothed front bumper and air dam unit.
 The current status of this car is unknown.

 The 1981 car was a highly modified fastback constructed by Autodynamics of Troy, Michigan under contract from PPG Industries.
 Designed by Dick Teague, AMC's Vice President of Automotive Design, the body has a more aerodynamic efficient, fiberglass shell with smooth bumpers.
 A unique ram air induction system was designed into the rear quarter panel while the rear featured an integrated spoiler with a high center fuel fill.
 The interior was modified to include new front racing bucket seats along with a special roll bar and cage.

 The turbocharged and fuel-injected 258 CID I6 was built by Turbo-Systems Inc. to produce 450 bhp.
-The car is equipped with Goodyear Eagle GT low profile 245/50x16 tires on 16 × 8 in Gotti aluminum alloy wheels.
+The car is equipped with Goodyear Eagle GT low profile 245/50x16 tires on 16x8-inch Gotti aluminum alloy wheels.
 The car made its debut as the official pace car for the Milwaukee 150 on 7 June 1981, for the 14 race series.

 This was the final chapter in AMC's AMX racing story and the car went to AMC's Vice President of Design, Richard Teague.
 It has since been maintained by collectors with the AMX Turbo regularly appearing at automobile shows.